apify/apify-docs/sources/platform/integrations/actors/index.md

 slug: /integrations/actors
 ---

-> This is an experimental feature and currently available on request.
-Ask our [support](mailto:support@apify.com?subject=Actor%20integrations%20preview) to enable it for your account.

 # What are Actor integrations?

 Actor integrations provide a way to connect your Actors with other Actors or tasks easily.
 They provide a new level of flexibility, as adding a new integration simply means creating [integration-ready Actors](/platform/integrations/actors/integration-ready-actors).
 Thus, new integrations can be created by the community itself.